ekomuliyo/laravel-vue-role-based/README.md

 ## laravel-vue-role-based

-a simple laravel vue application that has user rules Admin And Users
+A simple laravel vue application that has user rules Admin and Users, that build used Laravel 6 and Vue.js 2

 ### setup project